kitaismith/test-repo/README.md

 ### Welcome
 Welcome to Kitai test repo
 - this is something cool
-  - and this is also cool
+  - and this is also awesome